furqanRupom/garden-glance-server/readme.md

 - Endpoint: `POST /register`
 - Users can register for an account.
-- Request body is validated using `authValidations.userValidationSchema`.

 ### 10. User Login

 - Endpoint: `POST /login`
 - Users can log in to their accounts.
-- Request body is validated using `authValidations.loginValidationSchema`.

 ### 11. Get User Details